Match tier Likely match

 OverviewAI-generated summary

-Jae Kyeom Kim's research investigates the impact of various dietary components and environmental factors on metabolic health and the gut microbiome.
-His work has explored the effects of dietary fibers, micronutrients, and phytonutrients on the gut microbiome, as well as the specific impacts of prebiotics, probiotics, and synbiotics on infant gut microbiota and health outcomes.
-Kim has also studied the influence of plant-derived compounds, such as fennel essential oil, on lipid metabolism and metabolic disorders in rodent models.
-His research extends to the analysis of food composition, including the physicochemical and sensory profiles of coffee, using techniques like electronic sensors and gas chromatography-mass spectrometry.
+Jae Kyeom Kim investigates the health impacts of various dietary components and environmental factors, with a focus on their effects on metabolism and the gut microbiome.
+His work includes examining the influence of dietary fibers, micronutrients, and phytonutrients on gut microbial communities, as well as the effects of prebiotics, probiotics, and synbiotics on infant gut microbiota and health outcomes.
+Kim has explored the potential of plant-derived compounds, such as fennel essential oil, to improve lipid metabolism and mitigate metabolic disorders in rodent models.
+His research also extends to the chemical and sensory properties of food products, including coffee, and the investigation of their potential health benefits or effects.
+He has also published on the role of acrolein, an environmental toxicant, in atherosclerosis models.

 Metrics